tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     rect(x,y, cellsize,cellsize)
 {% endhighlight %}

 Most of this code should look familiar, although the [`ceil()`](https://py.processing.org/reference/ceil.html) function may be new to you.
-This is the *ceiling* function; it performs a round up on floating point values.
+The *ceiling* function performs a round-up operation on floating point values.
 For example, `ceil(9.1)` would return `10`.
-It is necessary to employ it here so that any half rows are prevented from stopping short of the bottom of the display window.
-A `rect()` line has been included to visualise the cells.
+It is necessary to employ it here to prevent any half rows from stopping short of the bottom of the display window.
+A `rect()` line is included to visualise the cells.
 Run the code.

 <figure>
   <img src="{{ site.url }}/img/pitl06/halftone-effects-setup-cells.png" />
 </figure>

 For the halftone effect, we want to sample the pixel a the centre of each cell.
-To accomplish this, add half the width/height to x/y coordinate.
+To accomplish this, add half the width/height to the x/y coordinate.
 Also, comment out the `rect()` line.

 {% highlight py%}
     #rect(x,y, cellsize,cellsize)